COMPASS

 Plug-in descriptions

-COMPASS is a collection of flexible VST/LV2 audio plug-ins for spatial audio production, manipulation, and reproduction, developed by Dr. Archontis Politis, Dr. Leo McCormack and Dr. Sakari Tervo at the Acoustics Lab, Aalto University.
+COMPASS is a collection of flexible audio plug-ins for spatial audio production, manipulation, and reproduction, developed by Dr. Archontis Politis, Dr. Leo McCormack and Dr. Sakari Tervo at the Acoustics Lab, Aalto University.

 Decoder

-The plugin is considered by the authors a production tool and, due to its time-frequency processing, requires audio buffer sizes of at least 1024 samples.
-Hence we do not consider it as a low-latency plugin and therefore it is not suitable for interactive input.
-For cases such as interactive binaural rendering for VR with head-tracking, see the COMPASS|Binaural variant.
+The plug-in is considered by the authors a production tool and, due to its time-frequency processing, requires internal audio buffer sizes of 1024 samples.
+Hence we do not consider it as a low-latency plug-in and therefore it is not suitable for interactive input.
+For cases such as interactive binaural rendering for VR with head-tracking, please use the COMPASS|Binaural variant.

-This plug-in was developed by Leo McCormack and Archontis Politis.
+Developers: Leo McCormack and Archontis Politis.

 Binaural

-This is an optimised version of the COMPASS decoder for binaural playback, bypassing loudspeaker rendering and using binaural filters (HRTFs) directly, which can be user-provided and personalised with the SOFA format.
-For the plugin parameters, see the description of the Binaural|Decoder above.
-Additionally the plugin can receive OSC rotation angles from a headtracker at a user specified port, in the yaw-pitch-roll convention.
+This is a binaural playback optimised version of the COMPASS decoder.
+It bypasses loudspeaker rendering and using binaural filters (HRTFs) directly, which can be user-provided and personalised with the SOFA format.
+For the plug-in parameters, see the description of the Binaural|Decoder above.
+Additionally the plug-in can receive OSC rotation angles from a headtracker at a user specified port, in the yaw-pitch-roll convention.

-This plug-in was developed by Leo McCormack and Archontis Politis.
+Developers: Leo McCormack and Archontis Politis.

 BinauralVR

-Same as the COMPASS|Binaural plug-in, except it also supports listener translation around the receiver position.
+Same as the COMPASS|Binaural plug-in, except also supporting listener translation away from the recording position.
 The user must first select the assumed distance of the sources.
 For simplicity, it is assumed that all sources are projected onto the surface of a sphere.
-The plug-in may then be informed of the listener position and orientation, either via its user interface sliders, or by sending the Cartesian coordinates and rotation angles outputted by an external tracking device; such as a virtual or augmented reality headset.

 The listener position and head orientation can be passed via an OSC message: \xyzypr[6], where x,y,z are in metres, and y,p,r are the yaw-pitch-roll angles in degrees (right-hand-rule).

-This plug-in was developed by Leo McCormack and Archontis Politis.
+Developers: Leo McCormack and Archontis Politis.

 6DoF